-Though not as irksome as “Last Action Hero,” “Demolition Man” is a similar kind of film: a noisy, soulless, self-conscious pastiche that mixes elements of sci-fi, action-adventure, and romance, then pours on a layer of comedy replete with Hollywood in-jokes.
+Though not as irksome as “Last Action Hero,” “Demolition Man” is a similar kind of film: a noisy, soulless, self-conscious pastiche that mixes elements of sci-fi, action-adventure and romance, then pours on a layer of comedy replete with Hollywood in-jokes.
 With Sylvester Stallone and Wesley Snipes toplined, and a woman in a major role, this incoherent concoction aims to appeal to all viewers but ultimately may fall short of satisfying any.
 Pic will enjoy a strong opening, but long-term prospects may be inhibited by lukewarm word of mouth.